CodingCellist/UoStA-Module-Vis-2019/README.md

 - [x] Connect the filters up to the data
   - [x] Filter the nodes/modules
   - [x] Filter the links/requisites
+- [ ] Change the filters to submit nothing if all in a category are selected
 - [ ] Modify the SVG-container based on data?...
 - [ ] ... or give it "infinite" height in some way?
 - [ ] Some sort of "module shopping cart"